 - When to Plant: During cool weather in spring and fall

 - Signs of a Problem: Insect pests that chew holes in the leaves can stunt a plant's growth or kill it if the infestation is severe; disease may cause a mature plant to wilt or a young plant to die

 - Signs of a Healthy Plant: During cool weather, planted in full sun on moist, rich soil with unblemished leaves; plants that are certified disease-free

 Although kohlrabi is an annual vegetable, its affinity for cool weather means you'll be able to grow it in spring or fall.
 In spring, you can sow kohlrabi seeds directly in the garden (two weeks before the last frost date) or start them indoors (six to eight weeks before the last frost date).
 For a fall crop, start seeds indoors around July 4 and transplant them to the garden around mid-August.

-Because you'll lightly sow seeds to a depth of only 1/4 to 3/4 inch, seeds that are started indoors will not get washed away by heavy rains before they have a chance to germinate, as they may if you start them outside.
-Sow seeds in seed-starting trays, peat pots or other containers, making sure the containers have drainage holes.
+Because you'll lightly sow seeds to a depth of only 1/4 to 3/4 inch, seeds that are started outdoors might get washed away before germinating That's a good reason to start them indoors in seed-starting trays, peat pots or other containers with drainage holes.
 Use a seed-starting mix because garden soil becomes compacted in containers, making it more difficult for the roots to grow.

 Starting Kohlrabi From a Seedling

 For a spring planting, transplant kohlrabi seedlings about two weeks before the last frost date in spring.
 For a fall crop, transplant seedlings about 50 days before the expected maturity date.
 It's OK for the maturity date to fall two to three weeks after the first frost expected in fall because mature plants can withstand light frosts.